ivanmejiarocha/iPieChart/README.md

 		// you can locate the selection point in the top, left, right or bottom of the pie chart. self.pieChartView.selectionType = IMPieChartSelectionTypeBottom;

+	    // you can specify the animation type from IMPieChartAnimationTypeBouncing or IMPieChartAnimationTypeMechanicGear self.pieChartView.animationType = IMPieChartAnimationTypeBouncing;

 		// add the pie chart to the view controller's main view [self.view addSubview];
 		...
 	}

+now configure the decorating view at the bottom of viewDidLoad

+	self.decoratingView = [[IMPieChartDecoratingView alloc] initWithFrame:CGRectMake(0, 0, 300, 300)];
+	// this is a percentage number of the size desired for the selector view self.decoratingView.sizingFactor = 0.16;

+	// this is the decorator's delegate which provide the selector view as well as the contained pie chart view self.decoratingView.decoratorDelegate = self;

 now you can add data per slice using the IMPieSliceDescriptor class, for that declare a property of type NSArray on your view controller